 Talking about being prepared, could we be a little too prepared?
-Items might seem liek they weigh nothing at first but once you start adding up all the weight, you end up with a backpack weighing about 25kgs.
-There are lots of ways to cut down weight, from putting a full bottle sun screen on to a very small travel size bottle, to buying an expensive tent that has some magical way to make it weigh less than 2kgs.
+Items might seem like they weigh nothing at first but once you start adding up all the weight, you end up with a backpack weighing about 25kgs.
+There are lots of ways to cut down weight, from putting a full bottle sunscreen on to a very small travel size bottle to buying an expensive tent that has some magical way to make it weigh less than 2kgs.

 8. Bringing the wrong equipment

 Other than making the mistake of carrying too much, you may not test your gear while at home and end up with something that may not be as useful outdoors.
 Or worse, buying the wrong equipment based on what the inexperienced salesperson sold you.
 Always research online and read reviews about the product you wish to buy and test it at home once you get it.

 It is our responsibility to take care of the environment.
 If you the outdoors and like to see it pretty then it is our responsibility to keep it clean.
 Whatever you pack in, pack out.
 In other words, if you are strong enough to carry those packages of food, plastic water bottles, toilet paper on to the wild, then you can be strong enough to take it out with you.

 10. Not taking enough water

 We have touched on gear, but most important is the water.
 The maximum amount of time a person can live without water is a week.
 But that can be reduced to mere hours in an extremely hot climate such as the UAE.
 Always have enough water and more.
 Some electrolytes can be saviors too!